 Casio G-Shock GBD-H1000 review TL;DR: a good first try from Casio to create a modern smart running watch.
 It might be rough around the edges but the GBD-H1000 shows potential.

-I like the premise of the Casio G-Shock GBD-H1000.
-The Japanese manufacturer tried its best to deliver functional G-SHOCK for runners and included all the sensors the designers could think of: we have an optical heart rate sensor, a magnetic sensor, pressure sensor, thermo sensor and finally, an accelerator included in the rather large body of the G-Shock GBD-H1000.
+I like the premise of the Garmin-rival Casio G-Shock GBD-H1000.
+The Japanese manufacturer tried its best to deliver a functional G-SHOCK for runners and included all the sensors the designers could think of: we have an optical heart rate sensor, a magnetic sensor, pressure sensor, thermo sensor and finally, an accelerometer included in the rather chunky body of the G-Shock GBD-H1000.

 Casio G-Shock GBD-H1000 review: overview

 The Casio G-Shock GBD-H1000 is a running watch that tries to bridge the gap between fashion accessories and fitness wearables.
 This is not Casio's first smartwatch but definitely the first one dedicated for runners and the accompanying app – Casio Move – has also just been released too.

 The main USP here are the five sensors, the solar charging feature, long battery life and the ruggedness of the Casio G-Shock GBD-H1000. and indeed, the G-Shock GBD-H1000 delivers on the hype: it has a long battery life, the solar charging is a cool gimmick, the watch is rugged and the all the sensors are present that were advertised.

 The Casio G-Shock GBD-H1000 supports smart notifications, offers VO2 max and training status estimation.
 You can also create plans in the Casio Move app and sync it with the watch, similar to Garmin Coach, although as far as I'm concerned the 'Casio Coach' is not adaptive but at least it is based on your stats.